 The chocolate samples evaluated in this study were made and kindly supplied by Cocoa varieties Forastero from Soppeng Regency, South Sulawesi, Indonesia.
-All samples were made of dark chocolate with lecithin from Sigma-Aldrich (St. Louis, Missouri, United States), cocoa butter from Mars Symbioscience Company (Makassar, South Sulawesi, Indonesia), and sugar in this order.
-All chemicals were of analytical grade, hexane (CAS: 110-54-3), Sodium carbonate (CAS: 497-19-8) were supplied by Merck Millipore (Burlington, Massachusetts, United States), DPPH (D4313, CAS: 1898-66-4) was from Tokyo Chemical Industry (Tokyo, Japan), Folin Ciocalteaue (109001), while aluminum chloride (254134, CAS: 12125-02-9), sodium nitrate (CAS: 7631-99-4), Gallic acid (CAS: 149-91-7) and sodium hydroxide (CAS: 1310-73-2) were from Sigma-Aldrich (St. Louis, Missouri, United States).
+All samples were made of dark chocolate with lecithin from Sigma-Aldrich (St. Louis, MO), cocoa butter from Mars Symbioscience Company (Makassar, South Sulawesi, Indonesia), and sugar in this order.
+All chemicals were of analytical grade, hexane (CAS: 110-54-3), sodium carbonate (CAS: 497-19-8) were supplied by Merck Millipore (Burlington, MA), DPPH (D4313, CAS: 1898-66-4) was from Tokyo Chemical Industry (Tokyo, Japan), Folin Ciocalteaue (109001), while aluminum chloride (254134, CAS: 12125-02-9), sodium nitrate (CAS: 7631-99-4), gallic acid (CAS: 149-91-7), and sodium hydroxide (CAS: 1310-73-2) were from Sigma-Aldrich (St. Louis, MO).
 All samples were made of fermented cocoa beans and cocoa beans without fermentation in this order.
 Early stages of this research are the manufacture of cocoa liquor with a variation of cocoa nibs fermentation and without fermentation, then continued with the manufacture of dark chocolate.
-Enrichment ingredients and their addition to plain cocoa liquor and dark chocolate are listed in table 1 and table 2.
+Enrichment ingredients and their addition to plain cocoa liquor and dark chocolate are listed in Tables 1 and 2.